Tips for Visiting Uluru On A Road Trip From Alice Springs

-There is only one hostel which is often overbooked and hotels.
-If you are adventurous, you may want to consider camping at Uluru, as it's a cheaper accommodation option.
+There is only one hostel which is often overbooked, and hotels.
+If you are adventurous, you may want to consider Uluru’s camping, as it’s a cheaper accommodation option.

 A self-guided road trip vs an organised Tour

-All roads are sealed and in right conditions, with no detours on unsealed roads.
-Either on the way to Uluru or on the way back to Alice Springs I would plan an overnight stop to King's Canyon – driving on sealed roads – and from there do the beautiful Kings Canyon Rim Walk.
+All roads are sealed and in the right conditions, with no detours on unsealed roads.
+On the way to Uluru or on the way back to Alice Springs, I would plan an overnight stop to King’s Canyon – driving on sealed roads – and from there do the beautiful Kings Canyon Rim Walk.

 How to plan your Uluru Road Trip